theScore Online Sportsbook Promo Codes & Review

 In which states is theScore Bet online sportsbook available?

-theScore Bet is currently available in three states, with plans to grow to new regions already in the works.
+theScore Bet is currently available in four states, with plans to grow to new regions already in the works.
 Legal wagers can be placed right now in the following states:

 |State||Casino Partner||Launch Date|